A few years ago, Josh Hanagarne, aka The World’s Strongest Librarian, sent me this great piece of work on training longevity. Enjoy!

 The Tool Does Not Make the Movement

-If you’ve got a few years of dedicated training behind you (I have about 5 at this point), you know that you could meet most of your physique goals with a variety of implements.
+If you’ve got a few years of dedicated training behind you, training longevity will help you understand that you could meet most of your physique goals with various implements.
 Barbells, kettlebells, dumbbells, sandbags, weight vests, etc.

 But if you know what you like to do the most, I would consider that a clue as to what will get you the best results and help you reach your goals.
 I do best when I’m doing things I enjoy.
-Most people I know seem to be wired in a similar fashion.
+Most people I know seem to be wired similarly.

-If you’re a competitive bodybuilder then limiting your training to a sandbag probably wouldn’t get you to the Mr. Olympia competition.
+If you’re a competitive bodybuilder, limiting your training to a sandbag probably wouldn’t get you to the Mr. Olympia competition.
+It’s going to take a lot of reps and a lot of disciplined dieting to place on that stage.

 But if you just want to improve your quality of life, age well, and enjoy the time you spend in the gym, I would highly recommend concentrating on the things you already know you like to do.
 It should do a lot in terms of providing motivation and keeping you excited about your training.

-The more years you can spend training, the longer you will benefit from the process.
+The more years you can spend training, the longer you will benefit from the process of training longevity.
 And if you’re having fun in the gym, you are much more unlikely to get out of the habit of training.

 As to the gentleman I have talked about in this article, he’s currently hitting kettlebell snatch numbers that all the young guys in the gym could learn a lot from!